 This means, clearly, that one’s self-now is not the same as the self of one’s childhood, or even one’s self an instant ago.
 To be sure, the self-now must relate to (prehend) the self-past.
 But it must also prehend other past occasions.
 And it is, strictly speaking, no more concretely identical with the past self than it is with any other past occasion.

 Hartshorne defines finite, temporal “becoming” as the prehension of immediately past data via creative synthesis.
 One’s “identity” supervenes upon and is derived from this process.
-But this sort of becoming could not describe God’s essential-necessary actuality.
-God’s identity as God could not supervene upon a process that prehends ‘past’ data from which his actual ‘present’ is determined in light of some desire to become in the ‘future’ what he is not now.
+But, to disagree, this sort of becoming could not describe God’s essential-necessary actuality.
+God’s identity could not supervene upon a process that prehends ‘past’ data from which his actual ‘present’ is determined in light of some desire to become in the ‘future’ what he is not now.
 That’s very important (for Dwayne and me) to say.

 To borrow Whitehead’s language (but not how he understands it, since he rejects creatio ex nihilo): God’s essential triune act would be the “epochal immediacy of an occasion’s subjective indivisible unity.”
 Our suggestion is that God be understood as an infinite such occasion.
 Moving on with Greg in TP: